How Did The Heart Evolve?

 How did the heart evolve?

-The history of the heart’s origin is as old as animal life itself.
-To understand where hearts came from, we must go back to the earliest common ancestor of everything with a heart.
-Scientists don’t have a fossil of that ancestor but have some proof of its existence: its genes.
-The heart carries some of the same genes that this organism had.
+The history of the heart’s origin is as old as animal life.
+To understand where hearts came from, we must return to the earliest common ancestor of everything with a heart.
+Scientists don’t have a fossil of that ancestor, but they have some proof of its existence: its genes.
+The heart carries some of the same genes that this organism has.
 Those genes are responsible for developing blood vessels that can contract to push blood around.

 Using that method is known as the molecular clock.
 It combines genetic mutation rates with insights from well-dated fossils.
-It seems that the common ancestor of all animals with a heart lived way back in the Neoproterozoic Era, between 600 million and 700 million years ago.
+The common ancestor of all animals with a heart lived in the Neoproterozoic Era, between 600 million and 700 million years ago.
 Even though it gave rise to all organisms with hearts, this ancestor probably didn’t have a heart of its own.

-So the genes used to form hearts today are older than the heart itself!
+So the genes that form hearts today are older than the heart itself!
 Instead of a heart, researchers believe that this ancestor used blood vessels to push blood through its body.
 This type of system is called a peristaltic pump.
-It works like intestines do, with muscles gradually squeezing to move material along.
+It works like the intestines, with muscles gradually squeezing to move material.
 Annelid worms and the marine chordates, known as lancelets, have held on to this simple model of blood circulation.

 Different types of heart